 Definitely take the time to learn the rail routes in your area and where they lead to.
-If all other means or paths fail, you can simply follow the tracks and be assured of arriving at a given destination.
+If all other means or paths fail, you can simply follow the tracks and be assured of arriving at the final destination.

 Anticipate Obstructions and Bottlenecks

 Like I said, take the time when planning to anticipate likely bottlenecks along your routes.
 Cannot think of any?
-Then you need to get out and reconnoiter the roads and/or trails you are planning on taking to save your own skin!
+Then you need to get out and reconnoiter the roads, back roads, and trails you are planning on taking to save your own skin!
 Each and every road and path will be vulnerable to some kind of potential or likely obstruction.